ivin-titus/bing-autosearch/README.md

 * Run the script using  python script.py or  python3 script.py on Powershell or Terminal ( on windowed mode on right side of the screen )
 * After Running the script , click on the browser window

+NB : Open release notes for more info .
+Some changes can occur according to version of script

 Note
 * Don't touch on keyboard or mouse until script execution is completed .